maxtuno/PEQNP/docs/problems.md

 # Declare an integer of n-bits
 bits = integer(bits=n)

-# The bits integer have "size"-active bits, i.e, the clique has "size"-elements
+# The bits integer have "bits"-active bits, i.e, the clique has "bits"-elements
 assert sum(switch(bits, i) for i in range(n)) == k

 # This entangle all elements that are joined together